anthonypearo/CSPB3308-Project-BeWell/Tests/UserAcceptanceTesting.md

 - Notes
     - About page needs to be built
 - Post-conditions
-    - User is now on the Report Page
+    - User is now on the Home Page with new url

 ##### Use Case Name: Find Flight - ok
 - Description
     - Test the Find Flight functionality
 - Pre-conditions
-    - User provides a flight number that has data assciated with it (ex. )
+    - User provides a flight number that has data associated with it (ex. )
 - Test steps
     1. Navigate to Home Page
     2. Provide valid flight number
-    3. Click Search Button (maginfying glass)
+    3. Click Search Button (magnifying glass)
 - Expected result
     - User should be taken to a Flight Data page with data on that flight.
 - Actual result